 Deque University shares a library of accessible elements with its respective code.

-Favlets is yet another way to address accessibility throughout development.
-SSB Bart Group provides information and resources on how to take advantage of accessibility favlets.
+Favelets is yet another way to address accessibility throughout development.
+SSB Bart Group provides information and resources on how to take advantage of favelets for checking web accessibility.

-The a11yproject, a github community, has extensive documentation on how to's for web developers.
+The a11yproject, a github community, has extensive documentation on how to for web developers.
 It is also a good way to contribute to accessibility efforts with your developer peers.